myConsciousness/cache-storage/README.md

 `CacheStorage` is an open-sourced Dart library.</br>
 With `CacheStorage`, you can easily manage cache on your application.

+Caching in `CacheStorage` manages value with a string key and subkeys consisting of multiple strings.
+The cache value can be of any type, so it can be used for various use cases.

+With `CacheStorage`, redundant implementations of cache management are no longer necessary!

 ## 1.1.
 Introduction

 ### 1.1.1.
 Install Library